odea-project/qAlgorithms/README.md

   **data can not be processed with high reliability.
 If at all possible, use** **only profile mode spectra.
 The centroid error is only marginally dependent on m/z, leading to inaccurate binning.**
 * Check out the [Wiki page](https://github.com/odea-project/qAlgorithms/wiki/Questions-regarding-the-use-of-qAlgorithms) for more details on using qAlgorithms.
-* If you do not specify which results you want, no output will be written
+* If you do not specify which results you want, no output will be written.
+* If the program crashes, check if your problem matches one of the known bugs on our [issues page](https://github.com/odea-project/qAlgorithms/issues).
+If a workaround exists, we will provide it there while a proper solution is being worked on.
-* If multiple copies of the same file are found during recursive search, only one of them will be processed
+* If multiple copies of the same file are found during recursive search, only one of them will be processed.
 * The different quality scores do not serve as a way to remove peaks from your results.
 They only indicate how well the data at every step fit our model assumptions regarding the mathematical properties of real peaks.